-3 The Suncorp core businesses
+3 The Suncorp Group's core businesses

-As shown below, the Suncorp Group has three core businesses - Insurance (Australia), Banking & Wealth and Suncorp New Zealand.
-The operating functions are responsible for product design, manufacturing, claims management and distribution.
+The Suncorp Group comprises three core businesses - Insurance Australia, Banking and Suncorp New Zealand.

 The above diagram is illustrative in nature and is only intended to demonstrate the context of the Issuer in terms of the broader Suncorp Group.
-It does not include all the legal entities within the Suncorp Group.
+It does not include all of the legal entities within the Suncorp Group.